Main Page

 These ritzy fruit rolls tend to be a dollar each, or for the special bargain price of five for $4.
 Now, that may not seem that expensive, but when you consider that I will eat them in the span of about eight seconds, it adds up fast.

-The second fruit roll option is probably the closest to the Sunkist ones is Jovy.
-These have a much softer texture, and aren’t similar to hard plastic fake vomit.
+The second fruit roll option, probably the closest to the Sunkist ones, is Jovy.
 The name is similar to Joray, and I don’t know why.
 I guess in the high stakes world of fruit rolls, you can’t afford to have varying names.
 Of the three type of fruit rolls here, Jovy are probably the sweetest.
 Not anywhere near Fruit Roll Up territory, but a nice bit of extra sweetness to straddle the line between "all natural" and "dessert".

 One advantage Joray (the fake vomit ones) has over Jovy (the not-fake vomit ones) is the packaging.
 I appreciate the simplicity, and more important, the lack of a child on the wrapper.
 I like the message they’re sending: “You don’t have to be a little kid to be eating these.
 Although you probably should be.”
-The Jovy rolls retail for about a dollar where I get them, but that price is probably a good thing.
-Because if they were too cheap, I'd probably wind up eating twenty of them a day.
+The Jovy rolls retail for about sixty cents where I get them, but that price is probably a good thing.
+Because if they were much cheaper, I'd probably wind up eating twenty of them a day.
 Especially the Cherry-Orange.

 Finally, we have a fruit product that isn’t even a roll… it’s leather.
 Oohhh, fancy!
-These are the best of the three, but have the disadvantage of probably being the most expensive.
+Stretch Island's fruit leather might be the best of the three, but have the disadvantage of probably being the most expensive.
 They’re similar in price to Joray (fake vomit), but are like half the size.
 Which makes matters worse, since these are harder to budget bites from, I usually just eat the whole thing in two bites.

 Fruit leather even made an appearance in a recent episode of The Office, which is becoming quite the taste maker in food trends.
 For further proof, see my old report on their support of Cup Noodles.